-This Joy sign is little more involved than the first Joy sign, but really is easy once you see how all the pieces were designed to work together!
+This Joy sign Christmas decoration is little more involved than the first Joy sign, but really is easy once you see how all the pieces were designed to work together!

-Be sure to click the short video at the bottom of this post which shows the easy steps in motion.
+Be sure to click the short video at the bottom of this post which shows the easy DIY joy sign in motion!

 2. Paint boards in white.

-I coated out the boards with Fusion Mineral Paint’s Casement, which is a nice, bright white.
+I painted the boards with Fusion Mineral Paint’s Casement, which is a nice, bright white.
 Perfect!

-3. 4 stencils were used for this project from Funky Junk’s Old Sign Stencils.
+3. 4 stencils were used for this DIY Joy sign from Funky Junk’s Old Sign Stencils.

 4. Position stencils into place with masking tape.